 - Headers in subdirectories are often not portable.
 For C++, this includes bits/, tr1/ and tr2/, none of which exist on macOS (and ext/ exists there but with different content from g++-based platforms).
 Header bits/stdc++.h is both not portable and not recommended for end-user code even on platforms which include it. - Be careful if using malloc or calloc.
-First, their return value must always be checked to see if the allocation succeeded it is almost always easier to use R's R_Calloc, which does check.
-Second, the first argument is of type size_t and recent compilers are warning about passing signed arguments (which could get promoted to ridiculously large values). - For C code, consider using the flag -Wstrict-prototypes which is supported by gcc and LLVM and Apple clang.
+First, their return value must always be checked to see if the allocation succeeded it is almost always easier to use R's R\Calloc, which does check.
+Second, the first argument is of type size\t and some recent compilers warn about passing int (signed) arguments (which could get promoted to ridiculously large values). - For C code, consider using the flag -Wstrict-prototypes which is supported by gcc and LLVM and Apple clang.
 This has found quite a number of errors where functions have been declared without arguments and is likely to become the default in future compilers.
-(It already is for LLVM clang in C23 mode.)
-Note that using f() for a function without any parameters was deprecated in C99 and C11, but it expected to be non-deprecated in C23.
+(It already is for Apple clang and for LLVM clang in C23 mode.)
+Note that using f() for a function without any parameters was deprecated in C99 and C11, but it became non-deprecated in C23.
 However, f(void) is supported by all standards and avoids any uncertainty.